1.1. Contact organisation

 12.1.
 Relevance - User Needs

-The main users of national data on the use of ICT by households and by individuals are national public institutions and authorities, non-governmental and international organisations, the media, politicians, business and research communities, students, pupils and others.
+The main users of statistical information are national public institutions and authorities, non-governmental and international organisations, the media, politicians, business and research communities as well as students.

 Major share of the statistical information produced is used to set EU and national digital targets for 2030 and to measure their achievement through the Digital Economy and Society Index (DESI), which measures EU countries' progress and the European Digital Agenda.
 Need for additional indicators for planning and monitoring is presented by the Information Society Development Committee.